 Dr. Catherine Manno, Pediatrics

 As a child, Dr. Catherine S. Manno was influenced by the way in which her physician father treated his patients.
-And so, when she helped build the team at Hassenfeld Children’s Hospital, she set out to provide a new level care for children.
+And so, when she helped build the team at Hassenfeld Children’s Hospital, she set out to provide a new level of care for children.
 With a world-class care team and a state-of-the-art facility, she strives to make children’s hospital experiences as normal as can be—with as much kindness as possible.

 Dr. Scott Rickert, Pediatric Ear, Nose, and Throat Surgery